Old Goat Glacier is a favorite hike west of Three Sisters in Kananaskis Country, Alberta.

 The return hike follows the same route used for access.
 Old Goat Glacier is a wonderful short hike through a wide variety of terrain with many spectacular features.

-On the drive home to Calgary, Alberta, Canada a short drive further south on the Smith-Dorrien Trail allows a photograph to be taken across Spray Lake of the location for the basin in which the Old Goat Glacier resides.
-The waterfall reveals the location.
+On the drive home to Calgary, Alberta, Canada, a short drive further south on the Smith-Dorrien Trail allows a photograph to be taken across Spray Lake of the location for the basin in which the Old Goat Glacier resides.
+The waterfall at the terminus reveals the location.

 The low ceilings and drifting cloud add an aura of mystique and beauty throughout the day.
 Even when inclement weather seems like a deterrent, it can become a benefit, if the decision is made to continue.